-Job 15 – read and compare multiple versions
+Job 15 – search, read, and compare multiple versions of the Bible

 Job 15